Neural Koopman Lyapunov Control: Preliminaries and Problem Statement

-where $A_d=e^{AT}$, $B_d={\int_0^Te^{At}dt}B$ and $T$ is the sampling period.
-Recently, the approach of lifting a nonlinear control system to a linear control system has gained a lot of attention due to the availability of rich libraries of tools to analyze and design controllers for linear systems.
-However, it should be noted that lifting a nonlinear system into a higher dimensional linear system can be quite restrictive in practice because it may be hard to find a linear system that accurately describe the behavior of the original nonlinear system as pointed out in \cite{brunton2016koopman_linear_limitation}.
-Further, the realization of the Koopman operator based lifting process when applied to a control-affine nonlinear system corresponds to a bilinear control system rather than a linear system.
-This (lifted) bilinear representation of the control-affine nonlinear system has several advantages over the Koopman based linear representation as pointed out in \cite{bruder2021advantages_bilinear}. \end{remark} \smartdiagramset{ text width=4.5cm, font=\fontsize{10pt}{9pt}\selectfont, uniform color list=white!30 for 3 items, uniform arrow color=true, arrow color=gray!30!black, arrow line width=2pt, module x sep=6.4cm, module minimum height=2.7cm}
+where $A_d=e^{AT}$, $B_d={\int_0^Te^{At}\mathrm{d}t}B$ and $T$ is the sampling period.
+Recently, the approach of lifting a nonlinear control system to a linear control system has gained a lot of attention \cite{abraham2019active_robotics_1} due to the availability of rich libraries of tools to analyze and design controllers for linear systems.
+However, lifting a nonlinear system into a higher dimensional linear system can be quite restrictive in practice because it may be hard to find a linear system that accurately describe the behavior of the original nonlinear system over a large portion of the state space, as pointed out in \cite{brunton2016koopman_linear_limitation}.
+Further, the realization of the lifting process based on Koopman operator methods applied to a control-affine nonlinear system yields a bilinear control system rather than a linear system.
+This (lifted) bilinear representation of the control-affine nonlinear system has several advantages over the counterpart linear system representation as pointed out in \cite{bruder2021advantages_bilinear}. \end{remark} \smartdiagramset{ text width=4.5cm, font=\fontsize{10pt}{9pt}\selectfont, uniform color list=white!30 for 3 items, uniform arrow color=true, arrow color=gray!30!black, arrow line width=2pt, module x sep=6.4cm, module minimum height=2.7cm}